enigmatry/entry-angular-building-blocks/projects/scss-foundation/docs/border-radius.md

 # Border-radius method

-Border-radius utility for set different border radius values for each corner of an element.
+Border radius utility for set different border radius values for each corner of an element.

 ## Border Radius